Nude Lifetime ISA Review

 …9 out of 10 young people would like to own a home, renting is more expensive than buying, there’s a greater level of wellbeing if you manage to own rather than rent and there’s little help available.
 Nude provides a solution to a problem.

 I try all sorts of investing apps and some make it hard some make it easy.
 Reverting to our old friend HL, it’s actually a bit of a faff opening an account.
-But Nude makes it easy, and sort of salamni tactics you into going through the process.
-Initially by showing you how much quicker you can save for a house deposit with their LISA.
+But Nude makes it easy, and sort of salami tactics you into going through the process.
+Initially by showing you how much quicker you can save for a house deposit with the Nude LISA.
 Then the process almost propels you along, and with all the educational content on the app geared towards Lifetime ISAs, there is no chance of getting lost in the malaise of all the other investment products available.

 It’s the sort of thing I wish was around when I was in my 20’s, but back then they barely had mobile phones…